 The daily responsibilities of human resources workers in Hawaii vary based on a number of factors.
 HR professionals in Hawaii’s top industries such as tourism, transportation, and retail trade, for example, will face different tasks than HR workers in state hospitals, even when listed under the same general job classification.

-A look as job descriptions from recent postings offers a glimpse into daily human resources duties for a couple of different positions (from a survey of job vacancies taken in May 2015, shown for illustrative purposes only).
+A look as job descriptions from recent postings offers a glimpse into daily human resources duties for a couple of different positions (Shown for illustrative purposes only):

 HR Consultant, ProService – Job duties include working with client companies to prevent and resolve a number of employee issues.
 Through consistent communication with these companies, the consultant will assist in dealing with employee complaints, provide HR training, and conduct investigations.